 By default, the time-to-live is specified in seconds and time.monotonic() is used to retrieve the current time.
-A custom timer function can also be supplied:

 '''

-from datetime import datetime, timedelta

-cache = TTLCache(maxsize=10, ttl=timedelta(hours=12), timer=datetime.now)
+cache = TTLCache(maxsize=10, ttl=60)

 '''

-The expression timer() + ttl at the time of insertion defines the expiration time of a cache item, and must be comparable against later results of timer().
+A custom timer function can also be supplied, which does not have to return seconds, or even a numeric value.
+The expression timer() + ttl at the time of insertion defines the expiration time of a cache item and must be comparable against later results of timer(), but ttl does not necessarily have to be a number, either.